raulRT-99/ServerSleepML/README.md

 # ServerSleepML
-with this plugin you can going to sleep in servers with a certain percent to complete skiping night, with multilanguage description and support
+With this plugin you can going to sleep in servers with a certain percent to complete skiping night, with multilanguage description and support

 #Select your preferred language to show the messages
 #es - español